 Matcha Fresh Fig Tart Recipe

 You know that saying when life gives you lemons, make lemonade?
 Well, I have a saying that says: When life gives you an abundance of fruit, make a tart!
 Making fruit tarts has become one of my favorite things to do.
 It’s a super simple activity and they look like a million bucks.
-If you are the hostess who likes to have the compliments flowing, then tart-making might be your next superpower.
+Here I show you how to make a Matcha Fresh Fig Tart.

 If you don’t have an over-producing fig tree in your yard as I do, you can usually find figs in your local market between June and October.
 Figs are such a gentle fruit.
 I used to not even like their sweet and mild flavor until I started to imagine them as the inverted flowers that they are.
-We won’t talk about how they are pollinated by wasps, because while it is a wonderment of nature it’s also kind of off-putting to me.
 What we do know is that figs are a gorgeous fruit when they are cut open and displayed like art.
 And what better to do with a beautiful fruit than to make art on top of a tart!
-Let’s get started, shall we?!

 Ingredients broken down by the tart’s components: